DeclanHoare/benchmarks/README.md

 However, after finding another compiler, called Open Watcom, I decided to try more comprehensive tests.
 The new test is found in "sorts.sh" in this version of the repo.
-I had to adjust my C test program to un-inline the declaration of i because WCL fails horrendously when it sees that syntax in a C program.
+I had to adjust my C test program to un-inline the declaration of i because Open Watcom fails horrendously when it sees that syntax in a C program.
 It does not care in C++, however.

 NOTE: "64-bit" and "32-bit" below refer to bitnesses of x86 and the test assumes a host machine of x86_64 that is capable of compiling and